-Master of Theology (M.Theol.)
+FOR Master of Theology (M.Theol.)

-- A holder of an M.Div.
-Degree or its equivalent from a government or non-government recognized theological seminary/college or ATESEA accredited seminary or divinity school. - A competence in the use of the English language and a potential for graduate theological studies - Passing written entrance examinations on the basic theological disciplines (Church History, Biblical Theology, Systematic Theology, Practical Theology)
+- A holder of a M.Div.
+Degree or its equivalent from a government or non-government recognized theological seminary/college or ATESEA accredited seminary or divinity school. - A competence in the use of the English language and a potential for graduate theological studies.